Ideal Customer Profiling For Tourism Businesses

-There are literally hundreds of ways to promote a tourism brand, which is why so many tourism operators get completely overwhelmed at the thought of where to even start with their marketing strategy.
+There are literally hundreds of ways to promote a business, which is why so many tourism operators get completely overwhelmed at the thought of where to even start with their marketing strategy.
 It’s because of this that Rebecca and I often get asked by industry…

 “With so many opportunities, how do we know what marketing activities to invest in to get the most bang for our buck?” – said everyone…!